Subscribe to updates

 Biannual Workforce Report

-The committee will receive a report detailing workforce analytics for Wiltshire Council up to March 2026.
-This report is intended to provide insights into workforce trends, inform decision-making regarding recruitment, retention, and development strategies, and ensure compliance with regulations.
-The report covers workforce size, demographics, salary costs, recruitment, agency staff usage, sickness absence, turnover, and employee relations.
-It notes a greater grip on workforce growth and costs, improved recruitment performance, and reduced reliance on agency staff, while also highlighting challenges such as an ageing workforce profile and the need to improve data quality.
+The committee was scheduled to receive a report detailing workforce analytics for Wiltshire Council up to March 2026.
+This report was expected to provide an overview of workforce size, demographics, pay, recruitment, agency use, sickness absence, turnover, and employee relations.
+It was anticipated that the report would highlight trends such as a greater grip on workforce growth and costs, improved recruitment performance, and reduced reliance on agency staff.
+Areas of ongoing challenge, including an ageing workforce profile and complexity in employee relations casework, were also expected to be addressed.
+The report noted that the implementation of the Oracle enterprise resource planning system has provided a more consistent dataset for analysis.

 HR&OD Annual Report 2025-26